-Amazing Grace isn't the only hymn John Newton wrote.
-Here's one about the pride crushing power of the cross.
+As we finish I want to quote another John Newton hymn.
+Amazing Grace, of course, isn't the only hymn Newton wrote.
+Listen to this one about the pride crushing power of the cross.

-In evil long I took delight,

-Unawed by shame or fear,
+In evil long I took delight, Unawed by shame or fear,

-Till a new object struck my sight,

-And stopp'd my wild career:

-I saw One hanging on a Tree

-In agonies and blood,

-Who fix'd His languid eyes on me.
+Till a new object struck my sight, And stopp'd my wild career: I saw One hanging on a Tree In agonies and blood, Who fix'd His languid eyes on me.
 As near His Cross I stood.

-Sure never till my latest breath,

-Can I forget that look:

-It seem'd to charge me with His death,

-Though not a word He spoke:

-My conscience felt and own'd the guilt,

-And plunged me in despair:

-I saw my sins His Blood had spilt,

-And help'd to nail Him there.
+Sure never till my latest breath, Can I forget that look: It seem'd to charge me with His death, Though not a word He spoke: My conscience felt and own'd the guilt, And plunged me in despair: I saw my sins His Blood had spilt, And help'd to nail Him there.
 Alas!
 I knew not what I did!

-But now my tears are vain:

-Where shall my trembling soul be hid?
+But now my tears are vain: Where shall my trembling soul be hid?
 For I the Lord have slain!

-A second look He gave, which said,

-"I freely all forgive;

-This blood is for thy ransom paid;

-I die that thou may'st live."

-Thus, while His death my sin displays

-In all its blackest hue,

-Such is the mystery of grace,

-It seals my pardon too.

-With pleasing grief, and mournful joy,

-My spirit now is fill'd,

-That I should such a life destroy,

-Yet live by Him I kill'd!
+A second look He gave, which said, "I freely all forgive; This blood is for thy ransom paid; I die that thou may'st live."
+Thus, while His death my sin displays In all its blackest hue, Such is the mystery of grace, It seals my pardon too.
+With pleasing grief, and mournful joy, My spirit now is fill'd, That I should such a life destroy, Yet live by Him I kill'd!